 - Unplug your devices: Devices left on standby still consume power.
 Make it a habit to unplug when not in use.

-- Switch tariffs: Keep an eye out for better deals from other providers and consider switching if it saves you money.
+- Switch tariffs: Keep an eye out for better deals from other providers, and consider switching if it saves you money.

-Understanding your gas and electricity consumption is the first step toward better managing your monthly expenses and reducing your environmental impact.
-In the UK, a two-bedroom house is likely to cost you between £950 to £1,350 per year for both utilities, but this can vary widely based on various factors.
-Adopting energy-efficient habits and keeping an eye on your usage can go a long way in reducing your bills and making your home more sustainable.
+In the UK, a two-bedroom house is likely to cost you between £1,283 to £1,645 per year for both utilities, but this can vary widely based on various factors.

 You can find similar guides on other size properties here: